 Access to Your Personal Information

 With some exceptions, you have the right to access, verify and amend your personal information.
 If you choose to exercise this right, we ask that you put your request in writing to Wilstar, tenants should make their requests through the MyCommunity Portal.
 Your request will be responded to as quickly as possible.
 If for some reason we cannot respond immediately, you will be advised.
 Upon request, an individual will be informed of the existence, use, and disclosure of his or her personal information and will be given access to that information.
 We will need to confirm your identity, if we do not know you, before providing you with this access.
 An individual will be able to challenge the accuracy and completeness of the information and have it amended as appropriate.
 Such a request must be made in writing.
-If you require our assistance with preparing your request, you must inform us of your need for assistance.
 If we cannot give you access, we will tell you within 30 days if at all possible and tell you the reason, as best we can, as to why we cannot give you access.

 We reserve the right to charge a nominal fee for such requests.
 We can help you identify what records we might have about you.
 We will also try to help you understand any information you do not understand (e.g., short forms, technical language, etc.).